TaraBryck/3D-Tara-Model/README.md

 # 3D-Tara-Model
 I've entered the 3rd dimension！☛☛

-Nya'll can download my .vroid model here： https://drive.google.com/open?id=1PiVsxYTCsl4HFkYCoS4sWpoAnl9dO571
+This mean nya'll can now download my .vroid model here： https://drive.google.com/open?id=1PiVsxYTCsl4HFkYCoS4sWpoAnl9dO571

 To upload it to VRChat follow this handy-dandy tutorial：